The Canvas

 Arrange modes

 The canvas toolbar or command bar (Cmd+K, type >) lets you switch between layout modes: Manual, Outline, Grid, Force, Tree (vertical and horizontal), Radial, Cluster, Timeline ↓ (vertical journal), Timeline → (horizontal timeline), Gravity, and Town.
-You can sort nodes by title, type, created date, updated date, or connection count, and group them by type or cluster.
+You can sort nodes by title, type, created date, updated date, or connection count — and when the thoughts on the canvas carry typed properties (like the date on Day, Week, Month, and Year thoughts), each sortable property shows up in the Sort by menu too, so a Daily garden can sort by its actual date field instead of the title.
+Thoughts without a value for the chosen property always sort to the end.
+You can also group nodes by type or cluster.
 These settings are saved per-garden, so each workspace remembers its layout.

 Town view

 Town view shows your garden's entire nested hierarchy on one living map.
 Every level of nested thoughts loads onto the canvas and is arranged instantly — children orbit their parent in a compact spiral, bigger branches sit nearer the center, and nothing overlaps.
+Connected thoughts pull toward each other too: when two branches are linked, they're placed in the same neighborhood of the map instead of on opposite sides.
 There's no waiting for a layout to settle: the map appears in its final shape right away, even with hundreds of thoughts.
 The arrangement is remembered — reopening Town view (or reloading) restores it instantly instead of re-arranging.
 Drag a thought and the map makes room with minimal shuffling: overlapping neighbors step aside while everything else stays put.
-The map reads like a real one: busier thoughts (more content, links, and connections) render a little larger than quiet ones and reach more detail sooner as you zoom, and cards grow smoothly as you zoom in rather than snapping between sizes.
+The map reads like a real one: busier thoughts (more content, links, and connections) reach more detail sooner as you zoom, and top-level thoughts keep their names visible even from the farthest zoom, like city names on a country map.
 Nesting depth drives detail too: every thought stays visible at every zoom, but deeper thoughts carry less detail until you zoom closer — and thoughts stay at compact detail even fully zoomed in, keeping the map scannable (open the side panel to edit content).
 Town positions live only in this view — connecting and deleting are disabled while it's active, though selecting and editing thought content work normally.
-Town view works on phones too; to stay smooth it loads fewer thoughts and keeps them at a lighter label detail (icon and title) even when zoomed in, and very large hierarchies load their upper levels first and stop at a device-friendly limit, so you always get the top of the map instead of a slow or stuck canvas — zoom or drill into a branch to explore deeper.
+Town view works on phones too; to stay smooth it loads fewer thoughts, and very large hierarchies load their upper levels first and stop at a device-friendly limit, so you always get the top of the map instead of a slow or stuck canvas — zoom or drill into a branch to explore deeper.
 Switch back to any other arrange mode to return to the normal single-level canvas.

 Filtering by type